cmgoersch/capstone-project/README.md

-## Hello, this is my final project for the NeueFische bootcamp.
+## Hello, this is my final project for the [NeueFische](https://www.neuefische.de/) Bootcamp and my qualification certificate as a web developer.

 ---